moccbc/learn-nvim/content/feature/lsp-setup.md

 ## The lsp directory

 We also have the option to define a "default configuration" for a language server.
-These can be located in a directory called `lsp`.
+These can be located anywhere in the [runtimepath](/feature/global-plugin#the-runtimepath), in a directory called `lsp`.

 Our personal Neovim configuration can have this structure: